Theology, Religion, and Philosophy of Religion

 It is not essential to have studied RE/RS or Philosophy at school, though it can be helpful, as can many other essay-based subjects in the humanities.
 Far more important are a good critical intelligence and a lively commitment to the subject.
 Note that language teaching in TRPR assumes no previous knowledge of the language and there is no requirement for applicants to have a language qualification.

 There are no set subject requirements for TRPR.
-Our typical offer condition is A*AA at A-level or 41-42 points in the IB with 7,7,6 at Higher Level.
+Our minimum offer level is A*AA at A-level or 41-42 points in the IB with 7,7,6 at Higher Level.

 Applicants are required to submit two written essays in advance, and will normally have either one interview lasting approximately 40-50 minutes, or two interviews each lasting approximately 20-25 minutes.
 Candidates may be given a short passage to read and think about before the start of one or both interviews.